openmrs/openmrs-core/README.md

 ## Docker build

-Docker builds are still work in progress.
+Docker builds are still a work in progress.
 We appreciate any feedback and improvements to the process.

 The only prerequisite needed is Docker.